epi-analysis/SRCP_docs/docs/source/06-Data-management.rst

 Prerequisite - setting up the project folder
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Before bringing in the data, it is recommended that some additional subfolders are created in the project folder (e.g. ``2023_06_20_Smith_ENDR023_2020``).
 The project folder can be written to by members of the ``platform-b864dfnfpqj-managers`` group, i.e. Data Managers, but users cannot write to this folder.
-Users will need a location to do their work and save results - the ``analysis`` subfolder.
 The data should be stored in a read-only location so that it cannot be changed accidentally - the ``data`` subfolder.
+This can be created with the command ``mkdir data`` and will automatically have the correct read-only permissions for users.
+Any subfolders or files created in the data folder will also have the correct permissions.
+Users will also need a location to do their work and save results - the ``analysis`` subfolder.
 The suggested folder structure looks like this:

 ::